-Your mission, if you choose to accept, is to find one way to use the real thing instead of disposables on the table OR to make a reuse habit.
+Your mission, if you choose to accept, is to find one way to reduce plastic usage by using the real thing instead of disposables on the table.

 It’s a Choose Your Own Adventure Monday Mission.

-Click each idea for more details; they are more or less in a Baby Steps –> Making Strides order, easiest first and getting more involved.
+Click each idea for more details on how to reduce the use of plastics in your home; they are more or less ordered as Baby Steps –> The easiest is first and then gets more involved.

 1. No more disposable plates at dinner!